lornemalvo10/Face-Mask-Detector/README.md

 Classes - 'Mask' and 'No Mask'

-It is computer vision binary classification problem.
+It is a computer vision binary classification problem.

 Download this repository and run the cv2 file.